Doctor of Veterinary Medicine

 There are two pathways into the DVM.
 Students can apply for entry to the Doctor of Veterinary Medicine to commence following the completion of a science or an agriculture degree.
 The specific prerequisites for graduates are at least one semester of study in each of biology (cellular or general) and biochemistry.

 Another pathway into the DVM is via the Bachelor of Science at the University of Melbourne where students are pre-selected into the DVM at the end of their second year of study in the Bachelor of Science.
-These students must have completed prescribed subjects at level 1 and level 2 in the Bachelor of Science (i.e. biology, physics if not completed in year 12, biochemistry and foundations of animal health subjects).
+These students must have completed prescribed subjects at level 1 and level 2 in the Bachelor of Science (i.e., biology, physics if not completed in year 12, biochemistry and Frontiers in Veterinary Science subject).

 Yes.
 If you complete Year 12 in Australia with an ATAR of 98.50 or higher, you can apply for the Bachelor of Science/Doctor of Veterinary Medicine through VTAC (VTAC Code 3801030).
 This guarantees you a Commonwealth Supported Place (CSP) if you are a domestic student, provided you meet the conditions described in the link below.